 Since many window cleaners rarely optimise their websites, you can get your website to rank on top of Google.
 By ranking on the first page of the search engines, you can significantly reduce your marketing budget as you will be getting targeted and highly converting clients for free from the search engines.

 The marketing costs, in the beginning, are likely to be very high as you will be relatively unknown.
-However, patience pays, and if you keep at it, you should get back your marketing investment in one to two years.
+However, patience pays, and if you keep at it, you should get back your initial investment in one to two years.

 Once you have an established name, you will not need to actively market the business as most clients will come directly to you and all you have to do is provide a quote.

 Here are a few other things you can do besides getting a website up and running